sharpened-ferret/CSC371-CW/README.md

 ## Testing Tweaks
 ### Test 1:
 Test 1 did not check case sensitivity for arguments.
 Added testing to ensure casting to lowercase worked as expected.

+## Additional Functions
+### merge()
+A merge function was added to item as a friend, to facilitate merging entry lists for 'addItem' in category.
+This function takes pointers to two Item objects, and adds all the entries in the second Item into the entries property of the first item.